-The PCP is responsible for providing services to the population assigned in accordance to the contract terms.
 The MOH will define the geographic area of coverage and the population size and distribution to be served within those boundaries initially utilizing the population census data and reserves the right to make adjustments to the boundaries.
 The PCP will have the responsibility to actively enroll all individuals in the zone with their corresponding practice in order to facilitate access to NHI services at the time of need.
+While NHI Funds are geared to cover the basic package of services included in the contract, it is the responsibility of the PCP to ensure that these services are provided as per guidelines established and with the resources required.
+Government, through the MOH, provides additional subsidy that will ensure that people not registered as members of NHI are also covered.
+The PCP, with approval from the MOH, can implement measures for cost-recovery for services rendered as required.

 The PCP is responsible for maintaining and having a working knowledge of their population's health needs, major causes of morbidities and mortalities as well as conducting the necessary community outreach and health promotion programs.